Red-Warrior-hkg/Secure-passKit/README.md

 ## 📝 About

-Secure PassKit is a **Python‑based toolkit** designed to teach beginners the fundamentals of cybersecurity.
+Secure PassKit is designed to teach beginners the fundamentals of cybersecurity.
 It includes practical exercises for **password strength, encryption, hashing, and unique ID generation**, all **offline and safe**.

 | 🔹 Author      | Ahmed    |